 Successful Meetup groups all start with the same thing: engagement.
 We want organizers to be able to contact their members quickly and easily to keep them in the loop.

-The Contact Members tool helps you to communicate with your members without having to disclose your personal email address, as you would with your group’s mailing list.
+The Contact Members tool helps you to communicate with your members without having to disclose your personal email address, as you would with your group’s announcement list.

 To access your Contact Members tool via your desktop or mobile web browser:

-- Under Send this message to, you’ll see the default option is set to email all members in your Meetup group
+- Under Send this message to, you’ll see the default option is set to email all members in your group.

 - Click see more options to choose a specific group instead: